Parameter-free prediction of irradiation defect structures in tungsten at room temperature using stochastic cluster dynamics: Introduction

-However, given the breadth and depth of irradiation effects in W that are captured in the models, it is of interest to carry out targeted experiments to isolate specific variables that may help us discriminate among the key mechanisms controlling the material response in each case.
-The main objective of this work is to perform a set of carefully designed irradiation experiments to help shed light on some of the most fundamental response mechanisms of irradiated W. We intentionally use tungsten specimens with minimum internal microstructure, i.e., well-annealed, very high-purity W single crystals with no dislocations or grain boundaries.
-With this choice, we eliminate the need to consider empirical bias factors for defect absorption by sinks, which are traditionally a source of confusion in many studies of irradiation damage modeling, particularly in metals \cite{wolfer1975stress,malerba2007object,wu2025influence}.
-Our simulations and experiments are conducted at 290 K, below irradiation recovery Stage III in W, where vacancy motion is negligible.
-All together, these conditions present a unique opportunity to validate specific aspects of the physical model of irradiation damage in W.
+Given the breadth and depth of irradiation effects in W that are captured in the models, it is of interest to carry out targeted experiments to isolate specific variables that may help us discriminate among the key mechanisms controlling the material response in each case.
+Accordingly, the main objective of this work is to perform a set of carefully designed irradiation experiments to help shed light on some of the most fundamental response mechanisms of irradiated W. We intentionally use W specimens with minimal internal microstructure: specifically, well-annealed, very high-purity W single crystals with negligible intrinsic defect densities (such as dislocations) and low mosaicity (i.e., low-angle grain boundaries).
+This eliminates the need to consider empirical bias factors for defect absorption by sinks, which are traditionally a source of uncertainty in many studies of irradiation damage modeling, particularly in metals \cite{wolfer1975stress,malerba2007object,wu2025influence}.
+Furthermore, this enables X-ray diffuse scattering (XRDS) measurements \cite{schwendeman2025integral, Schwendeman_2026} to be used to quantify the irradiation-induced defect cluster densities and size distributions in the material, including clusters with sizes below the typical resolution limits of transmission electron microscopy (TEM) measurements, for experimental validation.
+Our simulations and experiments are also conducted at 290 K, below irradiation recovery Stage III in W, where vacancy motion is negligible.
+Collectively, these conditions present a unique opportunity to validate aspects of the physical model of irradiation damage in W pertaining specifically to the cascade-induced defect cluster distributions and the subsequent room-temperature thermal evolution of this defect population.